Enjoy it at a bar, in a glass or a jar

 Drink rosé, it’s here to stay

 Wines receive their color from the juice contact with the skin of the grapes.
 As the skins and the juice soak together the color from the skin bleeds into the juice, giving the wine its color.
-Our rosé was created by allowing the juice to soak with the skins for short amount of time to take on the beautiful, dark pink color.
+Our Frichette rosé was created by allowing the juice to soak with the skins for several hours allowing the juice to take on the beautiful dark pink color.
+Sashay rosé was pressed off right away allowing for a faintness in pink color, but still full of flavor.

 Keep a bottle on hand for girlfriends night in